History, Affiliations and Rankings

 Accomplishments and Alumni

 Fordham University is accredited by the Middle States Commission on Higher Education (MSCHE).
-The notable alumni of the institute are Donald Trump, the former president of the United States, Geraldine Ferraro, the first female vice-presidential candidate of a major political party in the United States, and New York State Governor Andrew Cuomo.
+According to the Carnegie Classification, the University is classified among 135 universities in USA as a Doctoral University with High Research Activity.
+Further, the university has a six-year Graduation Rate of 83.2%, which exceeds the national average graduation rate of 50%.
+Fordham University has a global alumni network of 2,00,000+ graduates.
+Some of the notable alumni of the University are Donald Trump, the former president of the United States, Geraldine Ferraro, the first female vice-presidential candidate of a major political party in the United States, and New York State Governor Andrew Cuomo.

 Student Diversity and Visiting Companies